Scandinavian Folktales and More

 Jewish tales have poignancy, wit, and ironic humor unmatched in any other folklore.
 Many of them have been preserved by the masterful writing of Isaac Bashevis Singer, who has retained the flavor of both the oral tradition and the Yiddish origin.

-Singer's warm, humorous stories Zlateh the Goat and When Shelemiel Went to Warsaw are based on tradition and his own childhood memories.
+Singer's warm, humorous stories Zlateh the Goat and When Shlemiel Went to Warsaw are based on tradition and his own childhood memories.

 The amiable fools of Chelm that fabled village where only fools live, lazy shlemiels and shrewd poor peasants who outwit rich misers are familiar characters in Singer's tales.